gitgabrielguevara/ift-client/README.md

 - The new technology that will be implemented is Yaml2.0.
 There is a descent amount of information available through thier website documenation.
 What I can't learn there will come from trial and error.

 What is your goal with this project?
-- The main focus of this project for me is to create a functioning backend to compile documents.
-It is a challenge that inspired me to learn more by taking formal coding classes at Genral Assembly.
+- The main focus of this project is to create a functioning backend that compiles users documents.
+It is a challenge I have been thinking about for a long time.
 I would consider it a major success if I can get even a small part of the 50 legal documents I have stored for this use.

 Who is the user for your app?
 - My app is geared towards young families that will benefit from affordable legal plans that can be done in minutes in the comfort of their own homes.